neerajk555/SQL-Training-exercise/module-14-triggers/07-Speed-Drills.md

 - If any fails, all rollback
 - Each statement ends with semicolon

-**⚠️ Performance Warning:**
+**⚠️ Performance Warning for Beginners:**
-- More statements = slower trigger
+- **More statements = slower trigger**
+  - This trigger has 4 UPDATE statements
+  - Each UPDATE queries and modifies a table
+  - This happens for EVERY order inserted (no way to skip it!)
-- Affects every insert
+- **Affects every insert**
+  - If you insert 1000 orders, this runs 1000 times
+  - 4 updates × 1000 orders = 4000 table updates!
-- Consider if all updates are really needed
+- **Consider if all updates are really needed**
+  - Do you REALLY need to update daily_summary on every order?
+  - Maybe batch this update once per hour instead?
-- Maybe use stored procedure instead for complex logic
+- **Alternative: Use stored procedure for complex logic**
+  - Stored procedures can be called when needed (not automatically)
+  - Application can decide when to run complex calculations
+  - Triggers should be fast and simple!

 ---